y3lin4ung/SOC_CSIRT_Automation/README.md

 # SOC_CSIRT_Automation
-This repo is dedicated to resolve daily SOC/CSIRT process with automation scripts
+This repo is dedicated to resolve daily SOC/CSIRT processes with automation scripts